 Thuringia calls for social housing: tenants under pressure!

 In Thuringia the housing situation is becoming increasingly tense.
 While some regions offer good care, others, especially in the so-called “city chain”, are struggling with a significant housing shortage.
-Loud The left Thuringia More and more apartments are falling from social binding, which further tightens the problem.
-However, the challenges are not only limited to the number of apartments, but also include aspects such as affordability, equipment and accessibility.
-High rents can even occur in regions without actual lack of housing, influenced by speculation mechanisms.
+Loud The Left Thuringia More and more apartments are falling out of social security, which further exacerbates the problem.
+However, the challenges are not limited to the number of apartments, but also include aspects such as affordability, amenities and accessibility.
+High rents can occur even in regions without an actual housing shortage, influenced by speculative mechanisms.

 Older people in particular are looking for affordable, barrier-free living space, while young families urgently need affordable rental or condominiums.
-The Free State of Thuringia is obliged by the state constitution in Article 15 to ensure sufficient and appropriate living space.
-Article 16 also guarantees protection against home and homelessness.
-In view of this misery, the Left Group initiated a "Thuringian law to strengthen social living" in the Thuringian state parliament.
+The Free State of Thuringia is obliged by the state constitution in Article 15 to ensure sufficient and appropriate housing.
+In addition, Article 16 guarantees protection against housing and homelessness.
+In view of this misery, the Die Linke parliamentary group in the Thuringian state parliament initiated a “Thuringian law to strengthen social housing”.

 Demands for social housing

-The Rosa-Luxemburg Foundation has documented the urgent need for measures to create and maintain affordable living space for lower and medium-sized income layers in a comprehensive study on social housing care in Thuringia, which was created at the Bauhaus University in Weimar.
-Dr. Lisa Vollmer, the author of the study, calls for the establishment of a state -owned Thuringian housing company to take over new buildings, shopping, renovations and the management of living space.
-Your suggestions are to be developed in a participatory process with the inclusion of relevant actors As the press portal reports.
+In a comprehensive study on social housing provision in Thuringia, which was carried out at the Bauhaus University Weimar, the Rosa Luxemburg Foundation documented the urgent need for measures to create and maintain affordable housing for lower and middle income groups.
+Dr. Lisa Vollmer, the author of the study, calls for the establishment of a state-owned Thuringian housing company to take on new buildings, purchases, renovations and the management of living space.
+Your proposals should be developed in a participatory process involving relevant stakeholders as the press portal reports.

 With a clear plan and support from both sides of the political spectrum, Thuringia could be on the path to a more social and fair housing policy.
 But until that happens, it remains to be seen how the planned laws and measures will be implemented in practice.